 Q: How tolerant are the locals of foreigners?
-Is there obvious discrimination against any particular groups?
+Is there obvious discrimination against any particular group?
 Have you ever experienced discrimination in Buenos Aires?

 A: Argentines (or Porteños as the people of Buenos Aires are called) are generally very open to foreigners.
 Due to the fact that Argentina was built mostly by Spanish, Italian, French, British (etc.) immigrants, you are very likely to get a long lecture about the person’s own family story rather than be talking about yourself.
 However, there tends to be a bit of discrimination towards other Latin American nationalities.
 Over the last more or less 10 years, Buenos Aires especially has experienced a lot of immigration from other Latin American countries.
 Not all Porteños have felt that these immigrants have been interested in integrating into and developing their city.

 Q: Was meeting people and making friends easy?
 How did you go about meeting new people?